-Power of Attorney lets you arrange for someone you trust to manage your finances on your behalf.
+Power of Attorney lets you arrange for someone you trust to make decisions on your behalf and manage your finances on your behalf.
 You may want to do this due to a change in your health or a change in your circumstances, such as moving abroad.
 You may not need someone to help you now, but you can set up a Power of Attorney for the future, just in case.

 There are different types of Power of Attorney, and you may want to arrange more than one:

-Lasting Power of Attorney is typically used to give someone the legal authority over your finances if you lose your mental capacity.
-You can also plan for it to come into force at a future time.
+Lasting Power of Attorney or Continuing Power of Attorney is typically used to give someone the legal authority over you finances if you lose your mental capacity but can also be used when mental capacity is retained.
+You can register it now or plan for it to come into force at a future time.

-Court of Protection is used when you lose your mental capacity and have no Power of Attorney in place.
-The Court of Protection can appoint someone to make decisions on your behalf.
-The UK government has provided some useful guidance on this process.
+Court of Protection is used if you lose mental capacity and have not set up Power of Attorney.
+It allows the court to appoint someone to make decisions on your behalf.
+It is known as a Guardianship in Scotland or Controllership in Northern Ireland.
+The UK government has some useful guidance here

 Here’s how you might use the different types of supported banking